MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-transform.md

 	         3 factor levels: Connecticut Indiana Washington
 	  Var 7: stateEducExpPC, Type: numeric, Low/High: (1170.4600, 1795.5700)

-## Using the Data Step to Create an .xdf File from a Data Frame
+## Convert a data frame to XDF

-You can use all of the functionality provided by the *rxDataStep* function to create an .xdf file from a data frame for further use.
+You can use all of the functionality provided by the **rxDataStep** function to create an .xdf file from a data frame for further use.
 For example, create a simple data frame:

 	#  Using the Data Step to Create an .xdf File from a Data Frame